Iamthelaw/notes/✅ code-complete.md

 #### Considerations in Setting Standards

-Some developers wel- come standards because they reduce arbitrary variance in the project.
+Some developers welcome standards because they reduce arbitrary variance in the project.

 #### Techniques for Encouraging Good Coding